Ramnathi: Legend

 Local Hindus believe the Ramanath idol to have originally been installed by Rama at Rameshwar.
 When Rama came back from Lanka along with Sita, after killing Ravana, he decided to pray to Shiva in order to absolve him of killing a Brahmin.
 Hence, a lingam was installed, and Rama prayed to it.
 Shiva is regarded to have emerged from the idol and sent Rama to Guru Gorakshnath.
-There are 12 Panths, and one of the Panth started from Rama.
+There are 12 Panths, and one of the Panths started from Rama.
 This came to be known as Ramnath.